tst5381/godot-ecs/README.md

 var entity: int = world.create_entity()
 ```

-Add a component to an entity.
-Component types are also integers.
-Component values are not statically typed.
+Add a component to the entity.
+Component types are also integers, and values are not statically typed.
 ```
 var component: int = 0
 world.add_component(entity, component, "component's value")